debeelab/capstone_project/README.md

  ```

 - The `--reload` flag will detect file changes and restart the server automatically.
-- Or you can directly run it with `python app.py` and everythin will be done automatically.
+- Or you can run the `python app.py` directly this will run your app.py automatically.

 ## Tasks